Yuubi-san/dimensional/README.md

 	Et cetera.

-2. Allow for dimensions and scales whose identity/value is not part of their type–“dynamicalize” the library.
+2. Allow for dimensions and scales whose identity/value is not part of their type—“dynamicalize” the library.
 Examples follow.

 	#### Dynamic scale